Fire crews respond to Sedgwick County barn fire

 SEDGWICK COUNTY, Kan.
-(KSNW) – Sedgwick County Fire Department and Wichita Fire Department crews responded to a barn fire shortly after 5 p.m.
+(KSNW) – The Sedgwick County Fire Department and Wichita Fire Department responded to a barn fire shortly after 5 p.m.
 Wednesday.

 The barn was located on private property at 47th St. South and Tyler Road.

-No reports of injury have been reported.
+No injuries have been reported.
 The cause of the fire is still under investigation.

 LATEST POSTS: